AT&T Inc. (T). Below are some highlights from the above linked analysis:

-Memberships and Peers: T is a member of the S&P 500 and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: CenturyLink, Inc. (CTL) with a 6.5% yield, Qwest Communications International Inc. (Q) with a 4.3% yield and Verizon Communications Inc. (VZ) with a 5.4% yield.
+Memberships and Peers: T is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+The company's peer group includes: CenturyLink, Inc. (CTL) with a 7.2% yield, Sprint Nextel Corp.
+(S) with a 0.0% yield and Verizon Communications Inc. (VZ) with a 4.6% yield.

 Conclusion: T did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
-This quantitatively ranks T as a 3 Star-Hold.
+This quantitatively ranks T as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $800 NPV MMA Differential, the calculated rate is 0.9%.
-This dividend growth rate is below the 2.9% used in this analysis, thus providing a margin of safety.
-T has a risk rating of 1.50 which classifies it as a low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $600 NPV MMA Differential, the calculated rate is -0.2%.
+This dividend growth rate is lower than the 2.3% used in this analysis, thus providing a margin of safety.
+T has a risk rating of 1.75 which classifies it as a Medium risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in T (4.1% of my Income Portfolio).
-I also held a position in CTL.
-See a list of all my income holdings here.
+Full Disclosure: At the time of this writing, I was long in T (3.0% of my Dividend Growth Portfolio).
+See a list of all my dividend growth holdings here.